-- Select the business role and double-click O.
+- Select the business role and double-click ♥. - 5.
+Save the changes.

-- Assigning account definitions to departments, cost centers, and locations on page 74 - Assigning account definitions to all employees on page 75 - Assigning account definitions directly to employees on page 76 - Assigning account definitions to system roles on page 77 - Adding account definitions in the IT Shop on page 77
+- · Assigning account definitions to departments, cost centers, and locations on page 74 - Assigning account definitions to all employees on page 75 - Assigning account definitions directly to employees on page 76 - Assigning account definitions to system roles on page 77 - Adding account definitions in the IT Shop on page 77